Adriano Hernández: Military career

 During the Philippine Revolution, Hernández organized a revolutionary movement in Iloilo against the Spanish colonial authorities and then from 1898, against the United States.
-He was the leader of the "Cry of Lincud," which formally launched the Philippine Revolution in Iloilo on October 28, 1898, at the house of his maternal uncle José Dayot at Barrio Lincud in Dingle, along with his older brother Gen. Julio Hernández y Dayot, his first cousin and aide-de-camp Maj.
+He was the leader of the "Cry of Lincud," which formally launched the Philippine Revolution in Iloilo on October 28, 1898, at the house of his maternal uncle, José Dayot, at Barrio Lincud in Dingle, along with his older brother Gen. Julio Hernández y Dayot, his first cousin and aide-de-camp Maj.
 Estefano Muyco y Dayot, Maj.
-Nicolas Roces, Lt.
+Nicolás Roces, Lt.
 Col. Francisco Jalandoni, and Col. Quintín Salas who fought together with 600 revolucionarios.
 This victorious event is known today as the first armed uprising and declaration of revolution for Philippine independence in the island of Panay.

 Hernández then became an aide to General Martín Delgado because of his knowledge in military strategy.
 He represented the province of Iloilo at the Malolos Congress and was designated Chief of Staff of the revolutionary government in the Visayas in November 1898.

 During the Philippine–American War, Hernández led the guerrilla movement in the province until his surrender in 1901.